 Another benefit people love is SilverSneakers Gym Membership giving you unrestricted access to 24 Hour Fitness, LA Fitness, Anytime Fitness, Golds Gym, Curves, YMCA and local recreation centers.

-My name is Steve Schrader, I work exclusively in the Medicare market as an agent for UnitedHealthcare, which offers Medicare Advantage plans as well as Medicare Supplements to residents in the Denver, Charlotte, Dallas, San Antonio and San Diego metro areas.
+My name is Steve Schrader, I work exclusively in the Medicare market as an agent for Humana and UnitedHealthcare, which offers Medicare Advantage plans as well as Medicare Supplements to residents in the Denver, Charlotte, Dallas, San Antonio and San Diego metro areas.
 Because UnitedHealthcare offers both types of plans, I can give you the pros and cons of each type of plan, so that you can decide whats best for you.
 Best of all, it does not cost you anything to use an agent.
 I licensed to work with clients in Arizona, California, Colorado, North Carolina and Texas.

 Give me a call at 303-501-3125 or email